Surviving in a Downturn

-The Chartered Institute of Marketing has published a White Paper on the role of marketing in a recession.
-The paper shows that those organisations that maintain and focus their marketing in a recession are those who emerge strongest when recovery comes.
+The Chartered Institute of Marketing has published a white paper on the role of marketing in a recession.
+The paper shows that those organizations that maintain and focus their marketing in a recession are those who emerge strongest when the recovery comes.

 Now is the time to make sure that they are not lured away by the competition.
-You have to reassure them that you’re ‘on their side’.
-Customer needs change in downturn, so you have to show that you have adaptability – they need to know that you are still there for them and providing what they currently need.
+You have to reassure them that you’re “on their side”.
+Customer needs a change in a downturn, so you have to show that you have adaptability – they need to know that you are still there for them and providing what they currently lack.

-Focus on your customers and best prospects; nurture them.
-Ask them what they want and give it to them.
-You may not earn a lot but they know that you are still there and ready for their business.
+Take care of your customers and best prospects, nurture them.
+Ask them what they want and give it to them, sometimes – with a big discount or even for free.
+You may not earn a lot, but they know that you are still there and ready for their business.

-I’m not suggesting slashing prices to win new business, as this will harm my ability to deliver service to the customers I have.
-What I am suggesting is there are opportunities to go that extra mile.
+We are not suggesting slashing prices to win new business, as this will harm my ability to deliver service to your customers.
+What we are suggesting is there are opportunities to go that extra mile.
 Give a little now so that you keep the doors open and the relationships strong.